Thames Ditton: north-facing, established garden.

-After a lovely orangery was constructed at the rear of this sturdy, 1930’s house, we were asked to create a deck area and renovate the third of the garden inevitably affected by the building works.
+After an orangery was constructed behind this sturdy, 1930’s house, we were asked to create a patio and renovate a third of the garden inevitably affected by the building works.

-Inspired by the age and style of the house a large deck was designed with elegant curved corners.
-The aluminium facing is distinctive and allows for beautifully clean shapes.
-The steps accommodate a fall in the levels and a planter was built into the top level, to make a feature of an Acer on the corner.
-The curves are echoed in the shape of the beds and the brick-edged, sandstone patio.
+Inspired by the house, a hardwood deck was designed with elegantly curved corners faced with distinctive aluminium edges.
+The steps effortlessly accommodate the fall in level and a planter was built into the corner of the top deck.
+The curves are echoed in the shape of the beds and the brick-edged patio.

-The hardwood deck was built with great precision and the planks on the steps run at 45° to those on the top.
+The orangery build left a bit of a muddy mess.
+The hardwood deck was made with great precision and the planks on the steps run at 45° to those on the top.